 By submitting this form, you consent to receive emails from A Sweet Thyme

-How To Cook Roasted Honeynut Squash: Step-By-Step
+How To Cook Roasted Honeynut Squash Recipe: Step-By-Step

 Step 1: Halve the squash lengthwise and place them cut side up on a baking sheet.